lnbits/fossa/README.md

 **To connect the bill acceptor**:

-1. Connect the Rx (pin 32) and Tx (pin 33) to 1 and 5 on the bill acceptor.
+1. Connect the Rx (pin 32) and Tx (pin 33) on the WT32-SC01 to pins 1 and 5 respectively on the bill acceptor.
 2. Using a GPIO jumper, connect the live wire (pin 15) to the first LIVE terminal block at an available terminal.
 3. Using a GPIO jumper, connect the ground wire (pin 16) to a second GROUND terminal block of block at an available terminal.
 4. Connect the positive wire (red) of the 12V to 5V power converter and connect it to the LIVE terminal block at an available terminal.